 Although our board of directors believes that the rights of stockholders under the DGCL and the NRS are substantially the same, the DGCL and Delaware case law collectively are different in certain respects than the NRS and existing Nevada case law in ways that may affect the rights of our stockholders.
 Please see the Company's summary of certain differences in the section titled "What Changes After Nevada Reincorporation?-Certain Differences in Stockholder Rights under Delaware and Nevada Law."
 For instance, as further explained in the Company's summary below, under the NRS, a stockholder may inspect a Nevada corporation's articles of incorporation, bylaws and stock ledger, subject to certain limitations, if such stockholder holds at least 5% of the outstanding shares of stock of the Nevada corporation or has been a holder of shares for at least six months.
-In addition, the NRS provides that a stockholder may inspect the books of account and financial statements of a Nevada corporation if such stockholder holds at least 15% of the outstanding shares of stock of the Nevada corporation; however, these additional inspection rights are generally not available for stockholders of publicly traded companies.
+In addition, the NRS provides that a stockholder may inspect the books of account and financial statements of a Nevada corporation; however, these additional inspection rights are generally not available for stockholders of publicly traded companies.
 The DGCL, by comparison, does not require that a stockholder hold a certain number of shares or hold such shares for a stated period of time prior to exercising their books and records inspection rights.
 Thus, it is possible that some of our stockholders entitled to make a books and records demand today (as stockholders in a Delaware corporation) will not be able to make a similar demand following the Nevada Reincorporation.